 To optimise your supply and popularity you need to check every day what options are available to you that have low supply and high popularity to take advantage of the bonuses that they offer.

-Items with two categories are better for this due to more potential options.
+Items with two categories are often very useful due to their chaining potential during the day.

 Please see below for a table comparison of how beneficial each combination of supply and popularity is so you can refer to those:

 There are also a range of calculators made by members of the community which helps you see what are your best items which is great to help you find combinations for the day.
 Give a few of them online a look and find one that suits you.